Lab Personnel. |

 Joseph Gardella, Ph.D.

-Current Position: Post-Doctoral Fellow, Nebraska Center for Research on Children, Youth, Families, and Schools, University of Nebraska Lincoln
+Current Position: Postdoctoral Associate, Nebraska Center for Research on Children, Youth, Families, and Schools, University of Nebraska-Lincoln.

 Siying Guo, Ph.D.

-Current Position: Assistant Professor, School of Criminal Justice and Public Administration, Kean University.
+Current Position: Assistant Professor, Department of Criminology and Criminal Justice, Wayne State University.

 Stephanie Burke, J.D., Ph.D.